Mechsoft-Limited/iniswap-document/core-products/syrup-pool.md

 Sounds… “sweet”, right? 😏

-**SYRUP Pool: where sweet, new tokens meet the iniswap community!**
+**SYRUP Pool: where sweet, new tokens meet the Iniswap community!**

 Syrup Pool allows Binance Smart Chain projects to bootstrap adoption by distributing a portion of their tokens to SYRUP token holders.

 Syrup Pool will be split into two sections: Core and Community.

-* Core will be initially selected by the iniswap team.
+* Core will be initially selected by the Iniswap team.
 * Community will be projects that pass a community vote on the governance portal.

 Note that any project will be able to distribute tokens via Syrup Pool but only projects that win a vote would be listed on the swap interface as a default option \(in order to discourage scams\).